chrislutsko/chrislutsko.github.io/_pages/about.md

   - /about.html
 ---

-In Fall 2024 I will start an assistant professor position at the university of Houson.
+In Fall 2024 I will start an assistant professor position at the University of Houson.

 In September 2023 I will began a post-doc at the University of Zurich, where my mentor will be [Alex Gorodnik](https://www.math.uzh.ch/gorodnik/).